Pia Cayetano: Political career

 Cayetano pushed for the enactment of the ‘Magna Carta of Women,’ which seeks to end all forms of gender discrimination, and the ‘Expanded Breastfeeding Act,’ which establishes lactation stations in the workplace to encourage nursing mothers to continue breastfeeding even at work.

 Cayetano is likewise credited for the passage of the ‘Expanded Senior Citizens Act,’ which allowed the elderly to fully enjoy the 20-percent senior citizens discount by exempting their purchases of medicines and other vital services from the 12-percent Value Added Tax.

 She was responsible for passing the ‘Food and Drugs Administration (FDA) Law’ and the ‘Universally Accessible Cheaper and Quality Medicines Law,’ both of which seek to strengthen state mechanisms to ensure safe and affordable quality drugs for all.
-She also authored or co-authored the Foster Care Act (RA 10165), Mandatory Infants and Children Health Immunization Act (RA 10152), Expanded Breastfeeding Promotion Act (RA 10028), Establishment of Persons with Disability Affairs Office Act (RA 10070), National Anti-Rabies Act (RA 9482), and the Environmental Awareness and Education Act (RA 9512), among others.
+She also authored or co-authored the Foster Care Act (RA 10165), Mandatory Infants and Children Health Immunization Act (RA 10152), Expanded Breastfeeding Promotion Act (RA 10028), Establishment of Persons with Disability Affairs Office Act (RA 10070), National Anti-Rabies Act (RA 9482), and the Environmental Awareness and Education Act (RA 9512).

-Most recently, Senator Cayetano worked for the passage of two landmark laws, the Reproductive Health Act (RA 10354), for which she was the principal sponsor, and the Sin Tax Reform Act (RA 10351) which sought to fund government health programs from tax proceeds from cigarettes and alcohol products.
+Cayetano worked for the passage of two landmark laws, the Reproductive Health Act (RA 10354), for which she was the principal sponsor, and the Sin Tax Reform Act (RA 10351) which sought to fund government health programs from tax proceeds from cigarettes and alcohol products.

-In 2016, she won as congresswoman of Taguig City's second district.
-She would later be named one of twelve Deputy Speakers of the House of Representatives under the 17th Congress.
+In 2016, she backed the presidential bid of Rodrigo Duterte while she was running for congresswoman.
+Cayetano won as congresswoman of Taguig City's second district.
+She would later be named one of twelve Deputy Speakers of the House of Representatives under the 17th Congress, while formally allying herself with the pro-Duterte faction of former President and then-congresswoman Gloria Macapagal Arroyo, who she previously criticized for years.

+After a series of misogynistic acts and statements from President Duterte, including catcalling a female reporter, boasting about illicit affairs, making derogatory comments about women, making a controversial joke about rape, and commenting on the appearance of Vice President Leni Robredo, among others, Pia Cayetano defended Duterte, stating that foul language was “simply the way he speaks” and that “boys will be boys”.
+Cayetano also added that “you can’t be a manang [old woman]” if you want to belong to their circle.
+Various women's groups have slammed Cayetano for enabling misogyny under Duterte, stating “We cannot allow women [such as Pia Cayetano] who pretend to be for women and then enable misogynists in positions of power.”